CommandersAct/pods/TCSDK/README.md

 </ul>
 </div>
 <h1 id="introduction">Introduction</h1>
-<p>TagCommander enables marketers to easily add, edit, update, and deactivate tags on web pages, videos and mobile applications with little-to-no support from IT departments.</p>
+<p>Commanders Act enables marketers to easily add, edit, update, and deactivate tags on web pages, videos and mobile applications with little-to-no support from IT departments.</p>
-<p>Instead of implementing several SDK's in the application, TagCommander for mobile provides clients with a single SDK which sends data to our server which then create and send hits to your partners.</p>
+<p>Instead of implementing several SDK's in the application, Commanders Act for mobile provides clients with a single SDK which sends data to our server which then create and send hits to your partners.</p>
 <p>Owing to remote configuration tools, it is also possible to modify the configuration without having to resubmit your application.</p>
-<p>The purpose of this document is to explain how to add TagCommander into your application.</p>
+<p>The purpose of this document is to explain how to add the SDK module into your application.</p>
 <h2 id="main-technical-specifications">Main Technical Specifications</h2>
 <ul>
 <li>Weight from 110 ko to 120 ko in your application depending on the iPhone model.</li>